isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/workflows/using-post-generation-workflow.md

+---
+title: AEM Guides publishing - Post Generation Workflow
+description: An overview of post generation workflow with an example

+---

 # AEM Guides publishing - Post Generation Workflow

 AEM Guides gives you the flexibility to specify a post-output generation workflow.
 You can perform some post-processing tasks on the output that gets generated using AEM Guides.